-We recommend using a wax as it can be applied over previous wax and oil finishes.
+We recommend using a wax as it can be applied over previous wax, and oil finishes.
 This removes the need to sand back to bare wood, removing the wood's natural patina.
-We recommend Jacpol Furniture Wax which has a higher wax content.
+We recommend trying Fiddes Supreme Wax Polish or an alternative furniture wax to revive your furniture

 The Shabby Chic look can be easily achieved with a wide range of paint types including emulsion paint, clay paint and chalk paint.
 We supply a range of clay paint products from Earthborn which are ideal and environmentally friendly.
 Ronseal also offer a Chalky Furniture Paint that is perfect for Shabby Chic projects.